mmore500/waves/blog/_posts/2021-08-20-more-prefab-tools.md

 In addition, the alterations provided the opportunity to break the component into some smaller reusable pieces.

 ![A "refactor all the things" meme]({{ site.baseurl }}/assets/lemniscate8/more-prefab-tools-refactor.png){:style="width: 100%"}
-*I had to be a little careful not get carried away*
+*I had to be a little careful not get too carried away*

 #### ReadoutPanel: Live Variables in the Limelight
 As a counterpart to the configuration panel, Matthew suggested making a component that could display values live from a simulation.